apollographql/hack-the-supergraph/solar-seas/README.md

 Make sure your `src/resolvers/index.js` is updated to import your newly created `Beach` resolver.

-*Note: You can delete any Mutation or other resolvers from the project, they aren't needed. *
+>*NOTE: You can delete any Mutation or other resolvers from the project, they aren't needed.*

 Now we can start up our subgraph and add it to our Supergraph stack locally with rover: